Send and receive using the database

 INSERT INTO InsertSms (StatusID, ToAddress, Body) VALUES ('SCHEDULED', '+3112345678', 'Hello, World')

-This will send out an SMS message to +3112345678 to the first outgoing SMS channel available.
+This sends out an SMS message to +3112345678 on the first outgoing SMS channel available.

 To send the SMS to a specific channel use: